mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 #### Fabric as a Staging Repository

-When running a TDM task, data from the selected entities is stored and synchronized in Fabric according to its LU definitions.
+When running a TDM task, data from the selected entities is stored and synchronized in Fabric according to the definitions of its LUs.
 Fabric creates and maintains a separate [MicroDB](/articles/01_fabric_overview/02_fabric_glossary.md#mdb--microdb) for each entity ([LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui)).
 This has several advantages:

--  Encapsulating the data of a business entity like a customer, usually residing in many data sources, into one place so that it can be queried by consumers.
+-  Encapsulating the data of a business entity like a customer usually residing in many data sources, into one place so that it can be queried by consumers.
 -  Security, individual encryption on MicroDB or field levels.
 -  Masking capabilities, masking sensitive data when storing entities.
 -  Flexible [sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) policies based on business needs, including: